Disturbing content

 What is disturbing content?

-Every now and then, you’ll encounter things you don’t want to see online.
-Someone might send you an image or a link to information that is disturbing.
-Learn more about Illegal and restricted content.
+Every now and then, you’ll come across things you don’t want to see online.
+Someone might send you an image or video or a link to information that is disturbing or even illegal.

-This may show, describe, promote, or encourage violent crimes.
-This can include child sexual abuse, terrorist acts, murder, attempted murder, rape, or torture.
+- Illegal content: this may show, describe, promote, or encourage violent crimes.
+This can include child sexual abuse, terrorist acts, murder, attempted murder, rape or torture.

 When you see disturbing content online, your fight, flight, freeze or fawn response might kick in.
 This response is the body’s natural reaction to stressful, frightening, or dangerous events.